borisf/borisf.github.io/index.md

 Hi 👏, and welcome to my site!

 I am a Senior Software Engineer and a Tech Lead working as a Partner Engineer at Google.
-I specialize at memory optimizations.
+I specialize in memory optimizations.
 I enjoy the intersection of technology, problem solving and people.

 My expertise includes: